solana-labs/solana-program-library/farms/README.md

 ### Farm Ctrl

-A command-line tool for on-chain data management (init/upload/delete/lookup) and vaults control (init/enable/disable/set parameters etc).
-It can also generate metadata for Vaults and Vault tokens.
+A command-line tool for on-chain data management (init/upload/delete/lookup), funds, and vaults control (init/enable/disable/set parameters etc).
+It can also generate metadata for Funds, Vaults, and their liquidity tokens.
 Metadata for external protocols, like Raydium, needs to be extracted from relative sources.
 While such tools are not included, you can find target format examples in the `farm-ctrl/src/metadata` folder.

 ### Vaults

-A Vault contract implementation.
-Individual yield farming strategies are stored under the `strategies` sub-folder. `RDM-STAKE-LP-COMPOUND` strategy works as follows:
+Vaults are on-chain programs that implement various yield farming strategies.
+Under the hood, they interact with underlying liquidity pools and other Defi protocols to generate an extra yield for users that wouldn't be possible with passive investments.
+Individual yield farming strategies are stored under the `strategies` sub-folder.

+`RDM-STAKE-LP-COMPOUND` strategy works as follows:

 - User deposits tokens into a Vault with add_liquidity transaction.
 For example, Vault `RDM.STC.RAY-SRM` takes RAY and SRM tokens.
 To get a list of available Vaults, one can use the `client.get_vaults()` function or `api/v1/vaults` RPC call.
 Vault tokens are minted back to the user to represent their share in the Vault.
 - Vault sends user tokens to the corresponding Raydium Pool, receives LP tokens, and stakes them to the Raydium Farm.